trinodb/trino/docs/src/main/sphinx/develop/functions.rst

 The ``getFunctions()`` method contains all of the classes for the functions that we will implement below in this tutorial.

-For a full example in the codebase, see either the ``presto-ml`` module for machine learning functions or the ``presto-teradata-functions`` module for Teradata-compatible functions, both in the root of the Trino source.
+For a full example in the codebase, see either the ``trino-ml`` module for machine learning functions or the ``trino-teradata-functions`` module for Teradata-compatible functions, both in the root of the Trino source.

 Scalar Function Implementation